Ramakrishna183048/-12314173---COIT20261---2026T1-/README.md

 - Verified network configuration using Linux CLI commands such as `ip address show`
 - Improved understanding of basic networking concepts such as subnet masks and IP forwarding

+### Challenges faced and how you solved it?

+- The configuration changes did not appear immediately.
+Restarting the node in GNS3 helped apply the network configuration successfully.
+- I initially found it difficult to understand the output of the `ip address show` command.
+After reviewing the interface details, I was able to identify the IP address, MAC address, and interface status.
+- At first, I was not sure where to edit the network configuration file.
+I solved this by checking the correct path `/etc/network/interfaces` and editing it in the Linux node.

+---